Counselling, Psychotherapy & Clinical Psychology

 - Self-criticism, anger management

 - Stress and panic attacks

-- Relationship problems, from separation and divorce, to intimacy issues
+- Relationship problems (e.g. separation and divorce, intimacy issues)

 - Sexual violence and abuse, past or present